Coarse-grained Entanglement and Operator Growth in Anomalous Dynamics

 and ${\mathcal{E}^{\prime}(v_R)=-\mathcal{E}^{\prime}(-v_L)=1}$, implying ${v_{E} \leq \min \left\{v_{L}, v_{R}\right\}}$.
 This picture is believed to hold for generic local-Hamiltonian and quantum-circuit evolution; our goal is to find whether and how it can be extended to anomalous dynamics.

-\emph{Models of random QCA.---} As mentioned, the edge dynamics of the $2$D systems in Fig.~\ref{fig:fig1}(a) is LP.
+\emph{The Margolus form for QCA.---} As mentioned, the edge dynamics of the $2$D systems in Fig.~\ref{fig:fig1}(a) is LP.
 This means that the single time-step unitary operator $U$ of the discrete evolution has the following property: for any local observable $O_j$ acting on site $j$, the operator $U^\dagger O_j U$ is supported on a finite-neighborhood of $j$, up to exponentially decaying tails~\footnote{The index theory is in fact robust even when locality is preserved up to polynomially-decaying tails~\cite{ranard2020converse}.
 However, analogously to the case of local-Hamiltonian evolution, long-range tails might change some qualitative features of the dynamics, and are not considered in this work.}.